 The Past is a Foreign Country

-Just published : our new publication on Scottish athletics, The Past is a Foreign Country, covering a history of athletics in Scotland through the stories of the athletes themselves, is now available to read and download for free.
+Published in 2014, our publication on Scottish athletics, The Past is a Foreign Country, covering a history of athletics in Scotland through the stories of the athletes themselves, is now available to read and download for free.

-And here's what some early reaction from readers has been:
+And here's what some early reaction from readers was:

 "It's a GREAT book!
 I'm loving it, and a total bargain too.
 Thoroughly recommend it to anyone with an interest in athletics."